Get started by searching below:

 Quick Answer

-If you want to take legal action for nursing home abuse and neglect, you’ll need to do so within your state’s statute of limitations.
-A nursing home negligence statute of limitations can range from 1-6 years, depending on the state.
-Statutes of limitations can be very hard to understand without legal help, so working with a nursing home abuse lawyer can ensure your case is filed on time.
+Taking legal action for nursing home neglect or abuse must be done within the statute of limitations, which is a strict deadline for filing a lawsuit.
+The nursing home negligence statute of limitations can range from 1-6 years, depending on the state.
+These deadlines can be challenging to understand without legal help, so working with an experienced lawyer can ensure your case is filed on time.

 What Is a Nursing Home Negligence Statute of Limitations?

-Once the statute of limitations has expired, you may not be able to pursue financial compensation or hold abusive nursing homes accountable.
-Because of this, it’s crucial to file your nursing home abuse claim or wrongful death claim as soon as possible.
+Once the statute of limitations has passed, you can no longer pursue a nursing home settlement or hold abusive nursing homes accountable.
+Because of this, it’s crucial to file your nursing home abuse or wrongful death claim as soon as possible.

 • Alabama 2 years